 The City of Toledo (COT), Department of Neighborhoods (DON) provides Community Development Block Grant (CDBG) dollars to various city departments/divisions that can assist the COT/DON meet the National Objectives set by U. S. Department of Housing and Urban Development (HUD).
-The departments/divisions include: (1) Code Enforcement Division, (2) Beautification Action Team (BAT), (3) Toledo Plan Commission (4) Dept of Law, Housing Court Prosecutor, (5) Department of Economic and Business Development and (6) Youth Commission.
+The departments/divisions include: (1) Code Enforcement Division, (2) Beautification Action Team (BAT), (3) Toledo Plan Commission (4) Department of Law, Housing Court Prosecutor, (5) Department of Economic and Business Development and (6) Youth Commission.

 CODE ENFORCEMENT DIVISION

 Activity: Reduce the number of nuisance code violations by enforcing Toledo ordinances pertaining to building, zoning, land development, housing, and property maintenance and by inspecting properties, issuing orders and as necessary filing criminal charges in Toledo Municipal Court.

 Activity: Provide continued operation of the Beautification Action Team (BAT) through following up on nuisance orders received from the Code Enforcement Division.

 Activity: Process applications and community studies dealing with the City of Toledo Zoning Ordinance, City of Toledo Subdivision Rules and Regulations and the Toledo 20/20 Comprehensive Plan.

 Activity: Improve neighborhood housing conditions by prosecuting property owners who fail to comply with the Toledo Municipal Codes related to nuisance orders issued by the Code Enforcement Division.